jihdeh/react-mdInputChips/readme.md

 ```
 npm install react-mdchips
-bower install react-mdchips
 ```

 ##Usage

-In your html file, make sure to include the [materializeCss](http://materializecss.com/) file Also please add [this css](https://github.com/jihdeh/react-mdInputChips/blob/master/src/style/main.css) file, which you can customize to your taste.
+In your html file, make sure to include the [materializeCss](http://materializecss.com/) file Also please add [this css](https://raw.githubusercontent.com/jihdeh/react-mdInputChips/master/src/style/main.css) file, which you can customize to your taste.
 Note: Add the css file below the materializeCss file.

 ```
 import MdInputChips from "react-mdchips";